svennd/blog/blog/2018-08-19-rocks-stuck-at-choose-language.md

     min,max = self.db.fetchone()
 TypeError: 'NoneType' object is not iterable</pre>

 While this should be a large XML file structure like.
-After allot of extensive google skills ([and this 2013 topic][2]) I found out that a simple MySQL update had dropped the root password out of the global configuration, this can be found :
+After allot of extensive google skills (and this 2013 topic -now dead-) I found out that a simple MySQL update had dropped the root password out of the global configuration, this can be found :

 <pre>/opt/rocks/etc/my.cnf</pre>